-Petitioner argues two assignments of error on appeal.
-First, he argues that the circuit court erred in not granting his request to dismiss the indictment filed against him or grant him a new trial due to the ineffectiveness of his trial counsel James Bradley Jr. This Court has applied the following standard to claims concerning ineffective assistance of counsel:
+Petitioner raises three assignments of error on appeal of his resentencing order.
+First, he argues that the circuit court erred in not granting his request to dismiss the indictment filed against him or grant him a new trial due to the many instances of the ineffectiveness of his trial counsel James Bradley Jr. This Court has applied the following standard to claims concerning ineffective assistance of counsel: